 Illegal drugs are not permitted.
 Drugs are not tolerated and are a very serious matter.
 If you are caught using, under the influence of drugs, in possession of drugs, or is distributing drugs, the police may be immediately notified along with your parents/guardian/group chaperone.
 The student may be arrested by the police as well as being immediately expelled from the program and being sent home.

 Bullying of any kind will not be tolerated.
-The University of Toronto’s International Summer Theatre Program does not condone bullying and/or picking on anyone.
+The University of Toronto’s International Summer Theatre Programs do not condone bullying and/or picking on anyone.
 In accordance with the University of Toronto’s Code of Student Conduct, no student shall engage in any disrespectful conduct based on one’s race, ancestry, place of origin, colour, ethnic origin, citizenship, sex, sexual orientation, creed, age, family status, handicap, and/or any action that is known to be unwelcome by any student.